+The health variable of the GSI consists of two indicators.
+Longevity, which is used in some other indices (such as the GDI) was not used, as it is a stock indicator; it also needs adjusting for biological differences between women and men.
+Preference was given to two flow indicators which are more sensitive to changes in the short to mid term.
+The gender gap in child mortality (under 5) was elected as it may indicate a preference for children of a particular sex.
+In five of the seven regions under review a score of 100 was reached, which means that there are few indications of son preference in these regions in Indonesia, for children of this age.
+In North Sumatera the score was 94.6, which is close to parity.
+This indicator seems to be more relevant for countries with a clear son preference, such as in South Asia.
+It is recommended to replace this indicator with stunting.
 The other indicator selected was infection with STDs and/or HIV.
 HIV and STDs usually affect people who engage in high risk sexual behaviour.
-People engaging in such risky sexual behaviour are most often sex workers (male and female, in Indonesia condom use is notoriously low),68 people with multiple partners, MSM and women who would like to get pregnant.
+People engaging in such risky sexual behaviour are most often sex workers (male and female, in Indonesia condom use is notoriously low),67 people with multiple partners, MSM and women who would like to get pregnant.
 Usually the infection rate of men with STDs/HIV is higher in the stage of a beginning HIV/AIDS epidemic.
 The group at the lowest risk consists of those women and men who engage in a monogamous sexual relationship with a non-infected partner.
 In Indonesia (as in other countries) men more often have multiple sexual partners than women have.
 Yet women are more at risk due to biological factors.
 When the epidemic is reaching the stage of a full blown epidemic also monogamous heterosexual women are becoming at risk.
 This indicator is a reverse indicator, in the sense that a higher rate of women with STDs/HIV indicates that the epidemic has reached a more advanced stage.
 It is also a reference to sexual empowerment.
-High infection rates of women usually correlate with low bargaining power of women to engage in safe sex practices.69
+High infection